 Contingent workforce management plays a crucial role in today’s business landscape.
 It gives companies the ability to scale up quickly and bring in the right skills for specific projects.
 Companies have long relied on contingent labour – such as temporary, contract, and freelance workers – to maintain agility and boost flexibility.

-This approach isn’t a new trend but a well-established hiring strategy, that helps businesses respond swiftly to changing market conditions without the need to hire permanently.
+This approach isn’t a new trend but a well-established hiring strategy.
+Contingent workforce management allows businesses to respond swiftly to changing market conditions without committing to permanent hires.

 What is contingent workforce management